 I have a physical disability.
 Can I still attend the training?

 The training requires you to be physically fit for farm work, punctual attendance of classes and manual labor.
 Admission will be considered with care.

 We have separate men’s and women’s dormitories where all participants and volunteers live.
 Additionally, participants will share a room with one other participant, who will be from a different country, and perhaps a different religion. opportunity to practice the ARI motto “That We May Live Together”.

 Will I be able to take part-time work during the training?

 No. Part-time work is not permitted under participants’ student visas.

 Will I be able to attend religious services?

-There are Catholic and Protestant churches, as well as Buddhist temples in the area.
-There are no Islamic mosques, or temples for Hindus, Jains, or Sikhs in the city.
-Depending on the religious needs of participants, and the availability of space, we provide a prayer room in the dormitories.
+There are Catholic and Protestant churches, as well as Buddhist temples and Shinto shrines in the area.
+There are no Islamic mosques, or temples for Hindus, Jains, or Sikhs in the city. participants, and the availability of space, we provide a prayer room in the dormitories.